danielharrell/LectFall2015/Question.md

 in one sense, but their grammar still reflects a difference.
-And one way to put this difference, I think, is that the first answer, the one that refers to me as Mr Harrell, is an answer anyone might have, or possess.
+And one way to put this difference, I think, is that the first answer, the one that refers to me as Mr Harrell, is an answer anyone might have, or give.
 But the second answer, the one that refers to me by the pronoun "I", is an answer only I can give.
-And while in one sense I might be said to possess it; in another sense, and I think this is a more exact sense, I don't *have* the answer, because I *am* the answer.
+And while in one sense I might be said to have it; in another sense, and I think this is a more exact sense, I don't *have* the answer, because I *am* the answer.

+MyThis is one example, then, where lacking the answer means being the answer.
+Mention other pronouns being like "who", referring to personal pronouns.
+Mention seeming paradox but not real paradox.
+The answer is something
-On this possibility, then, we are also the answers to questions that can become questions for all of us, because being the answers to those questions is what it means for the answers to be possessed by none of us. when we encounter the kind of question that asks for an answer possessed by none of us, and can thus become a question for all of us, can become a question for *all* of us, not having the answers to questions we can ask means that we *are* the answers, as if the interrogative pronoun in those questions were taking the place of a first-person pronoun. personal pronoun, in the first person. points to I am also the answer to questions I can ask where no one has the answer,  , such as why there is something rather than nothing, or what is a question, The possibility I am thinking of, then, is that when we ask the kind of question that can become one for all of us, with an answer possessed by none of us, we conceive the lack of possession not in terms of ignorance but instead in terms of To push this possibility a step further, let's suppose we now consider a question the very question of my lecture: "what is a question?"
-Since there is no expert to consult, or Google search to perform, that would answer this question for me, we can take this, I think, to be an
+I do, rather than something I find or make or even give, at least if "give" implies a separation of the answer from the giver.
+The answer, instead, is something I do, and it makes answering a question like answering a call or summons.
+(Bring up stuff from notes about heeding call.)It is something like this that am also the answer then, on this possibility, when I don't have the answer to On this possibility, then, we are also the answers to questions that can become questions for all of us, because being the answers to those questions is what it means for the answers to be possessed by none of us. when we encounter the kind of question that asks for an answer possessed by none of us, and can thus become a question for all of us, can become a question for *all* of us, not having the answers to questions we can ask means that we *are* the answers, as if the interrogative pronoun in those questions were taking the place of a first-person pronoun. personal pronoun, in the first person. points to I am also the answer to questions I can ask where no one has the answer,  , such as why there is something rather than nothing, or what is a question, The possibility I am thinking of, then, is that when we ask the kind of question that can become one for all of us, with an answer possessed by none of us, we conceive the lack of possession not in terms of ignorance but instead in terms of To push this possibility a step further, let's suppose we now consider a question the very question of my lecture:
-What I'm suggesting, then, is that So the possibility I'm suggesting is that when we ask questions with answers in no one's possession, the reason they are nowe think of those questions as if *we* spell out the implications. questions.
+"what is a question?"
+Since there is no expert to consult, or Google search to perform, that would answer this question for me, we can take this, I think, to be an What I'm suggesting, then, is that So the possibility I'm suggesting is that when we ask questions with answers in no one's possession, the reason they are nowe think of those questions as if *we* spell out the implications. questions.
 Let me try to spell them out.
 (From here, move on to asking me who is giving the lecture, then to brief analysis of interrogative pronoun, not taking the place of noun, but of another pronoun, the first person pronoun, "I", or "me", or "we". the pronoun I, or we. then to way of thinking about opening question of seminar as being asked for the very first time, we don't possess it but conversation is not an attempt to find the answer, but rather our way of embodying an answer. and answered as if in heeding a call, rather than being old questions without answers. then to questions as calls and answers as heedings of the call.)
 I can never *find* an answer to this question, because, in some sense, I myself *am* the answer?
 In other words, theHere mention how the question of my first part still remains.
 Then move on to solution.
 [Mention how I am the answer.
 Then move on to what is a question question.
 Also check notes for other things, like heeding the call.]

 But I think there is another possibility, one that allows us to reconsider how questions are possible.
 The possibility is